traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11c.client-grid-add-text-filters.answers.md

  4. Turn on filters on *ALL* columns
     a.
 Add a class variable:  textFilterParams

+             // Customize the filters (when turned on) private textFilterParams: ITextFilterParams = {
+                filterOptions: ['contains', 'notContains'],         // Customize the filter to only show "Contains" and "Not Contains"
+                caseSensitive: false,                               // Filter is case-insensitive
+                debounceMs: 200,
+                suppressAndOrCondition: true,
+              };

     b.
 Update the defaultColumnDefs
         -- Add filter = 'agTextColumnFilter', floatingFilter = true, filterParams is set to your textFilterParams

             public defaultColumnDef: ColDef = {
                 flex: 1,
-                sortable: true,
+                sortable: true,                         // All columns are sortable
                 floatingFilter: true,                   // Show the floating filter (beneath the column label)
                 filter: 'agTextColumnFilter',           // Specify the type of filter
                 filterParams: this.textFilterParams,    // Customize the filter
             }

- 4. Add the <ag-grid-angular> tag to your HTML
+ 5. Add the <ag-grid-angular> tag to your HTML
     -- Place it where you want your grid to appear

- 5. Tell the ag-grid-angular to use your class variables -- Set gridOptions property     to your public class variable -- Set columnDefs property      to use your public class variable -- Set defaultColDef property   to use your public class variable
+ 6. Tell the ag-grid-angular to use your class variables -- Set gridOptions property     to your public class variable -- Set columnDefs property      to use your public class variable -- Set defaultColDef property   to use your public class variable